This post may contain affiliate links. Read the full disclosure here.

 Peace lilies are easy to care for IF you’re going to water then when they droop.
 Since they like to be kept fairly moist, this might be quite often.
 You can even grow them in aquariums and never have to water them:

 A MASSIVE bonus of peace lilies is that pests don’t really like them.
 It’s not that they can’t get pests – the bugs just seem to prefer other plants.

 These like to dry out more than peace lilies, and they are as overdramatic when it comes to drooping from lack of water.

 Do not get a Syngonium if you panic easily though, because they don’t stand back up as quickly as peace lilies and they look, er, deader.

 Also called false shamrock plants.
-Like Syngoniums, they take their sweet time to stand back up again, and look REALLY dead when they lie down.
+Like Syngoniums, they take their sweet time standing back up again and look REALLY dead when they lie down.
 They grow from bulbs (or tubers) and sometimes die all the way back n winter.

 I’ll let you know if they regrow back in Spring – mine is down to about two leaves at the moment, and I don’t know if it’s part of the natural cycle or if I’ve inadvertently killed it.
 Still, it’s still blooming, so it can’t be that sad.

 If you travel, if you’re lazy or just plain forgetful, these are the plants for you:

 They can go for MONTHS without watering and are very much victims of the ‘thrive on neglect’ narrative.